karimmedany/Star_Wars/README.md

 - Make sure to update the packages using command npm install -g npm@latest.
 - ng serve for the root of the angular after running the webapi.

-Out of scope: JwtBearer implementation (secure the service).
+Out of scope: JwtBearer implementation (secure the service),logging, performance filter check.

 NOTE: database (mysql) Dump20220822 if you want to use it locally.